Resources for Educators

 As students complete the transcription-reconciliation process, encourage them to take note of the ways they compared the differences between different transcriptions of the same document.
 What similarities and differences can they find between this process and the process of evaluating sources for a class project or research paper?

-Many educators have used our Transcribe-a-thon planning documents to bring By the People into the classroom or extracurricular activites.
+Educators use our Transcribe-a-thon planning documents to bring By the People into the classroom or extracurricular activites.
 See our detailed instructions and resources here.

 Suffrage: Women Fight for the Vote